-The Long Eaton & District Talking Newspaper
+The Erewash Valley Talking News (incorporating the Long Eaton & District Talking Newspaper)

 for the Blind & Partially Sighted